A dental implant is an option to consider when you have a missing tooth or a set of missing teeth

 Made from titanium, an artificial root is created and fits into the bone under the gum to attach false teeth.

 Implants are an alternative to bridges and dentures.
-Healthy gums and a stable jawbone are required for these methods of replacing teeth, so not everyone will be eligible for this type of treatment.
-See if you are eligible, here.
+Healthy gums and a stable jawbone are required to replace teeth, so not everyone will be eligible for this type of treatment.
+See if you are eligible here.

 Unless there is a particular medical reason you can’t wear dentures, dental implants are not available on the NHS, so must be done privately.